 The Tainos distinguish between the living world and the spiritual world — the entrances to caves are the portals.
 Caves are centres of spiritual training — religious classrooms with walls as blackboards.
 More caves with pictographs are on this island (Hispaniola) than on all others in the Caribbean.
 Some caves have as many as 500 drawings.
 This place has a magic that is as tangible as the great cathedrals of Europe — a living presence that quickens history.
 I shut my laptop — it makes a mysterious beep.
 When I look around, everyone has suddenly left and only the art remains.

 PS: “Caves were special places, neither here nor there, a place where humans and zemies could meet and come to agreements that would benefit both worlds.”
-(Dr. Lynn Guitar, Director, Caribbean Amerindian Center)
+(Dr. Lynne Guitar, Director, Caribbean Amerindian Center)

 Esoterica: Artists of today are often supported and honoured as workers of magic.
 They are considered to be individuals with unique powers, bridging the gulf between what is and what could be.
 To me, these cave drawings represent the seeds of human imagery — a time-capsule of a society’s collective unconscious.
 Curiously, one of the drawings is of the sail of a Spanish galleon.
 Does this drawing announce the beginning of the end, of pestilence, disease, pillage, slavery, war — and the eventual extinction of an artful race?